About Us

 While Dr. Meg’s resume is impressive, the time she invested in her own children and the foster children under her care for 18 years is likely what speaks to families the loudest.

-It’s this experience that gave Murray a deep and personal understanding of the power behind a strong, encouraging, outside voice when it comes to supporting families living through our challenging world.
+It’s this experience that gave Murray a deep and personal understanding of the power behind a strong, encouraging, outside voice when it comes to supporting families living in our challenging world.

 “I don’t know how to define what we do,” said Dr. Murray.
 “We offer something beyond tutoring.
-We are an additional resource for families living in a crazy world.”
+We are an additional resource for families living in a world that can be overwhelming.”

-While Murray has an extensive background in education, especially with children living with learning disabilities, her ability to offer something more than reading, writing and arithmetic show in glowing testimonials from Be Alright’s client family.
+While Murray has an extensive background in education, especially with children struggling with learning disabilities, her ability to offer something more than reading, writing and arithmetic shows in the glowing testimonials from Be Alright’s client family.

 Athlete and coach: Setting goals

-Murray is quiet about being a shooting guard for the esteemed University of Connecticut’s Huskies Women’s Basketball Team under Coach Geno Auriemma.
-Being an athlete influences Murray deeply with her work with students as she helps kids develop goals and the structure to achieve them.
+Murray is quiet about having been a shooting guard for the esteemed University of Connecticut’s Huskies Women’s Basketball Team under Coach Geno Auriemma.
+Being an athlete deeply influenes Murray’s work with students as she helps kids develop goals and the structure to achieve them.

-“I draw upon those skills from being athlete even today,” she said.
-“Playing for UConn was a goal of mine and, in order to achieve it, I had to do the right things,” Murray continued.
+“I draw upon those skills from being an athlete even today,” she said.
+“Playing Division I basketball was a goal of mine and, in order to achieve it, I had to do the right things,” Murray continued.
 “It’s about making the right choices as you travel down your path.”

 Murray continues to help students learn how to make those right choices leading to goal achievement.
 She recently helped a high school wrestler achieve his goal of wrestling for Northwestern University with SAT and ACT prep.

 “I played with Coach Auriemma,” said Murray.
 “His first year was my second year,” she continued.
-“Today, the Huskies are the best in the world, but he took over our team when we were the bottom of the bottom,” she adds with a smile.
+“Today, the Huskies are one of the best women’s team in the country, but he took over our team when we were the bottom of the bottom,” she adds with a smile.

 After earning her undergraduate degree at UConn, Murray worked on her UConn doctorate by teaming with the NCAA, studying student-athletes, and their needs at the collegiate level.